MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOListDesign.md

 ```

 ### -Title
-The display name of the list design
+The display name of the list design.

 ```yaml
 Type: String